sei-international/LEAPMacro.jl/docs/src/config.md

 ### Investment function coefficients
 The next block contains the parameters for the investment function.
 As explained in the page on [model dynamics](@ref dynamics-potential-output), the investment function calculates the demand for investment goods as a function of capacity utilization, profitability, and borrowing costs.

+!!! info "The profit rate in the investment function"
+    Prior to version 2.2.8, the profit rate used in the investment function was calculated at full capacity utilization.
+However, this can lead to unexpected behavior.
+The default is now to use the profit rate calculated in terms of realized profits, taking capacity utilization into account.
+Because this change produces different results, an optional parameter, `use_profits_at_full_capacity`, can be set to `true` to revert to the prior behavior.
+This parameter can be omitted, and its default value is `false`.

 The correspondence between the parameters and the [model variables](@ref exog-param-vars) is:
   * `init_neutral_growth`: Initial value of ``\gamma_{i0}`` (with the same initial value for every sector ``i``)
   * `util_sens` : ``\underline{\alpha}_\text{util}``